The Ultimate Driver’s Guide on How to Tint a Car Window

 Standard glass can block out some UV radiation, but good quality tint does a much better job when it comes to protecting you from unhealthy long-term exposure to the sun.
 The upholstery, dashboard, and carpeting of your car’s interior can also be damaged from overexposure, especially if they’re made from leather.

 Extending the life of each part of the interior is important, no matter if you have a brand-new one, a used vehicle, or even one with a salvage title.
-So, tinting your windows can be that extra step you can take in order to protect your road companion and everyone that finds themselves in it.
+So, tinting your windows and sunroofs can be that extra step you can take in order to protect your road companion and everyone that finds themselves in it.

 There’s No More Squinting When You’re Driving on Particularly Sunny Days